huynhtrankhanh/humanlike-coq/README.md

 # humanlike-coq

+**note to self:** write in PHP. plenty of jobs are in PHP at the moment

 coq but acts more human. hopefully mobile friendly 👀

 this thing uses OpenAI's models and coq-lsp to make a chatbot interface for Coq. well not exactly chatbot, users have to perform some actions aside from chatting, for example selecting a line